 Shopper’s Tour of Loudoun

 From boutiques to brand name deals, Loudoun is a shopper’s paradise.
 Specialty shops in Leesburg and Middleburg feature an eclectic array of antiques, accessories and home goods while Leesburg Corner Premium Outlets feature 110- designer and brand name stores.
-Antique lovers can head to Lucketts where there is an entire shopping center of renovated homes turned antique and home décor shops.
+Antique lovers can head to Lucketts where there are historic homes turned antique home décor shops.

 Experience the True Spirit of the Holidays